Typhoon Phanfone churns toward Tokyo with heavy wind, rain

-TOKYO A powerful typhoon was on course to hit the Tokyo area on Monday, after barreling into southwestern Japan with heavy rain and wind that caused flights to be canceled and knocked out power.
+TOKYO A powerful typhoon was on course to hit the Tokyo area on Monday, after barrelling into southwestern Japan with heavy rain and wind that caused flights to be cancelled and knocked out power.

 Typhoon Phanfone, which was downgraded from an earlier status of a super typhoon, is moving northeast at 25 kph (16 mph), after lashing parts of the Kyushu and Okinawa islands, the Japan Meteorological Agency said on Sunday.